Battle of Maloyaroslavets: Aftermath

 The immediate result of the battle of Maloyaroslavets on the 24th had been a strange French tactical victory: the French army had secured a bridgehead, and instead of another attempt to hold on to the city (another "Borodino"), Kutuzov took up prepared defensive positions southwards; the Russian army had retreated but Napoleon did not follow them.
 The long-term result of the battle became a Russian strategic victory as they had disturbed Napoleon's ability to wage a war.

 On the 25th, at daybreak, Napoleon nearly was caught by a Cossack regiment but was saved by a corps of grenadiers.
 From then on, Napoleon carried a bag containing a lethal poison, hung by a string around his neck.

 On the 26th, Napoleon decided to retreat over Mozhaisk and Borodino to Smolensk for reasons unknown resulting in the strange detour in the attached map of Napoleon's invasion of Russia at Maloyaroslavets.

 On the 26th Napoleon again set out for Maloyaroslavets,...he ordered the retreat of his own army by Mozhaisk on Smolensk.

 Before Napoleon could come to such a conclusion he must have been very conscious of the extreme weakness of his army, for the march he now decided on undertaking was one of two hundred and sixty miles through a devastated country, whose towns, sacked and burnt, offered no shelter or supply against the inclemency of winter.

-On the night of October 27, the rear guard of the Grand Army left the ruins of the city, crossed to the northern bank of the Luzha and joined the general retreat.
+The rearguards of Davout and Miloradovich stood in sight of each other until the night of 26–27 October and exchanged several cannon shots during this time.
+On the same night, the rear guard of the Grand Army left the ruins of the city, crossed to the northern bank of the Luzha and joined the general retreat.

 On Kutuzov's order, Platov and his Cossacks directly followed Napoleon.
 The next major battle for the Russian army was the Battle of Vyazma on 3 November 1812.

 Kutuzov "escorted" Napoleon off the more southern roads with better supply of food and shelter, securing the south against the French army.
 The next battle for Kutuzov was the Battle of Krasnoi on 15 November 1812.

 The last battle in this campaign for Napoleon was the Battle of Berezina on 26–29 November 1812.